-Textbooks: Forms of Poetry, by Johnson, and Types of the Short Story. by Heydrick.
+Textbooks: Forms of Poetry, by Johnson, and The Promise of Country Life, a Study in Short Stories, by Bowman.

 Forty weeks, three periods.

 English III H. S. HISTORY OF ENGLISH AND AMERICAN LITERATURE.

 This course is offered for the work of the third year in the high school and college preparatory departments.